OllisGit/OctoPrint-DisplayLayerProgress/README.md

    'changeFilamentCount': 2
  }
 ```
-Other Plugins could listen to this events like this:
+Other Plugins could listen to this events in there python-code like this:

     eventmanager.subscribe("DisplayLayerProgress_layerChanged", self._myEventListener)